MI2DataLab/survshap/README.md

 - `results` directory contains results of the conducted experiments

 ### Plots
-- `plots.R` is code for creating Figures from the article
+- `plots.R` is the code for creating Figures from the article
 - `plots` directory contains Figures in `.pdf` format